selimchiki/AppleWatchFaces/readme.md

 3. **How do I get this on my phone / watch?**

-  Follow the installation instructions below to compile from the source and you can *side load* this application on to your phone and watch.
+  Follow the installation instructions below to compile from the source and you can *side load* this application onto your phone and watch.

 4. **How can I create my own watch hands / background shapes?**

   Currently the watch hands are using UIKit paths, but the plan is to switch these out for loaded SVG files in a folder and load them up when the app starts.
 This should better allow for designers and non-developers to easily add shapes into the project.

-5. **How can I create my add my own images for use as a background in the watch faces ?**
+5. **How can I add my own images for use as a background in the watch faces ?**

     1. Crop the image to a square at approximately 512x512 pixels ( 72 ppi )
     2. Drop it into the **/Shared/Resources/Materials** folder